-Interruptions in information technology systems could adversely affect our business.
+Interruptions in our information technology systems could adversely affect our business.

 We rely on the efficient and uninterrupted operation of complex information technology systems and networks to operate our business.
-Any significant system or network disruption, including but not limited to computer viruses, security breaches, or energy blackouts could have a material adverse impact on our operations, sales and operating results.
-We have implemented measures to manage our risks related to such disruptions, but such disruptions could negatively impact our operations and financial results.
+Any significant system or network disruption, including but not limited to new system implementations, computer viruses, security breaches, or energy blackouts could have a material adverse impact on our operations, sales and operating results.
+We have implemented measures to manage our risks related to such disruptions, but such disruptions could still occur and negatively impact our operations and financial results.
 In addition, we may incur additional costs to remedy the damages caused by these disruptions or security breaches.